sosialistaflokkurinn/ekklesia/portal/README.md

 The following instructions assume that *Nix* is already installed, has Nix flakes enabled, and an empty + writable PostgreSQL database can be accessed somehow.

-If you don't have *Nix* with Flakes support and or can’t use an existing PostgreSQL server, have a look at the [Development Environment](https://docs.ekklesiademocracy.org/en/latest/development/dev_env.html) section in the Ekklesia documentation.
+If you don't have *Nix* with Flakes support and or can't use an existing PostgreSQL server, have a look at the [Development Environment](https://docs.ekklesiademocracy.org/en/latest/development/dev_env.html) section in the Ekklesia documentation.